180D-FW-2024/Team4/README.md

 ## User Manual for full instructions
-For full description and instruction on how to utilize Nightwatcher, Here is the user manual provided.
+For full description and instruction on how to utilize Nightwatcher, click the file in the repository called User_Manual.pdf.

 ## Order on how to run each unit in the NightWatcher system